madebycm/proxy/README.md

 ## Usage

-The tool now uses a unified script with multiple commands and options:
+The tool uses a unified script with multiple commands and options:

 ```bash
 ./proxy.sh [command] [options]